Paris Hilton Did Not Feel Empowered After Her Infamous Sex Tape Leaked

-Paris Hilton’s life is front and centre in a new documentary, and it’s anything but simple.
+Paris Hilton’s life is front and center in a new documentary, and it’s anything but simple.

 The American Meme follows the hotel heiress and socialite, recapping the nearly two decades she’s spent in the public eye.
 Hilton, 37, rose to fame when she was 19 years old after a Vanity Fair photo shoot with her sister in 2000.
 She nabbed a starring role in the hit Fox reality show The Simple Life three years later, making her a household name.